TMT Charitable Foundation Inc.

 • Geographic spread reflects personal connections: Grants span multiple states from Connecticut to Oregon, suggesting the Triplett family has ties across these regions

-Types of Organizations Funded:
+Types of Organisations Funded:

 • Established educational institutions (K-12 and higher education)

-• Youth development organizations
+• Youth development organisations

 • Environmental conservation groups